terraform-ibm-modules/terraform-ibm-landing-zone-vpc/reference-architectures/deploy-arch-ibm-vpc-quickstart-vpc.md

   Allows all inbound and outbound traffic.
 Suitable for testing or unrestricted workloads.

-- **Standard (Specific Ports & Internal Access)** *(Default)* Allows inbound access on common service ports (SSH 22, HTTP 80, HTTPS 443), enables IBM Cloud internal connectivity, and permits outbound TCP return traffic required for these services.
+- **Standard (Specific Ports & Internal Access)** *(Default)* Allows traffic on common service ports (SSH 22, HTTP 80, HTTPS 443), enables IBM Cloud internal connectivity.

 - **IBM Cloud private backbone (Private Network Only)** No external/public connectivity.
 Only IBM internal and VPC connectivity allowed.
 Intended for internal-only workloads that must not be exposed publicly.